Tackle FAQ - 4th-6th Grade

 What is the time commitment?

-• The season starts around mid August and runs through October, usually around 11 weeks.
+- The season starts around the first week of August and runs through October, usually around 11 weeks.
 In the first 3 weeks, no more than 4 practices are allowed.
 After the first 3 weeks, no more than 4 practices / games are allowed per week.
 Games will be played on weeknights/weekends.

 What are the games like?